 The City of Hobart Housing With Dignity Reference Group are pleased to invite you to the official opening of the second iteration of the I am Somebody exhibition on Tuesday 3rd August from 2pm-3pm.
 These personal and moving audio and photographic interviews highlight the strength and resilience of local people who have experienced or who still are experiencing homelessness.
 The ...Find out more »

 The City of Hobart Housing With Dignity Reference Group presents the second iteration of the I am Somebody exhibition.
 These personal and moving audio and photographic interviews highlight the strength and resilience of local people who have experienced or who still are experiencing homelessness.
-The opening will be on Tuesday 3rd August, and continues from Wednesday 4th August until Friday ...Find out more »
+Originally from Tuesday 3rd August, until Friday 6th August, from 11:00am - 3:00pm the exhibition is ...Find out more »

 This special Homelessness Week forum will be co-ordinated by the City of Hobart, Anglicare Tasmania, Colony 47 and the Youth Network of Tasmania.
 Featuring the Commissioner for Children & Young People and representatives from the Tasmanian community sector, the audience will engage in discussion about the future of co-ordinated care provision for unaccompanied children experiencing homelessness.
 The interactive forum will ...Find out more »